 These costs include:

 Spaces are limited to 25 so we recommend that you book early.
-You’ll pay a non-refundable deposit of 30% and the balance is due 60 days before the retreat.
-You can pay online via credit or debit card.
-Costs include VAT.
+You’ll pay a non-refundable deposit of 30% by credit or debit card and we’ll take the balance from your card 60 days before the retreat.

 You can cancel your booking more than 60 days before the retreat, although we won’t refund your deposit.
-After this point you can’t cancel your booking.
-We don’t allow transfers, so please make sure you can come before you book.
-If you have questions, concerns or feedback about costs, get in touch.
+After this point you can’t cancel.
+We don’t allow transfers.

 To use the resources available to us most efficiently—and to reduce our impact on the planet—the cost of the retreat includes a contribution to a travel fund.
 We aim to pay for most people’s travel using this fund, through a combination of train travel from major cities in England and Wales and car sharing.